benward2301/dynq/README.md

 `jq` predicate filter to select items.
 Equivalent to `jq` [`select(f)`](https://jqlang.github.io/jq/manual/v1.6/#select) function.

+#### `-K, --key`

+(jq filter)

+`jq` filter producing a partition key or composite key.

+The output must be an object with one or two properties (the partition key attribute name and optionally the sort key attribute name), the values of which must be a string or number.

+Binary keys are not currently supported.

 #### `-P, --partition-key`

 (jq filter)

 `jq` filter producing one or more partition keys to query.

-The output must be an object containing a single key (the partition key attribute name), the value of which must be a string, number, or array thereof.
+The output must be an object with a single property (the partition key attribute name), the value of which must be a string, number, or array thereof.

 Binary keys are not currently supported.